9 important life lessons from Lunana: A Yak in the Classroom

 Ugyen also sang this song inside a pub in Sydney towards the end of the film when he was finally in Australia.

 4. Important to preserve one's culture and traditions

-When you live in the big city, it's inevitable that culture and traditions fade over time.
+When you live in a big city, it's inevitable that culture and traditions fade over time.
 Ugyen realised that he had not eaten in a traditional wooden bowl (dapa) for a long time.
 He shared that food eaten from a wooden bowl always taste better.
 That experience also reminded him of his grandmother whom he missed dearly.
-It's a good reminder on the importance of preserving our culture and traditions so that the future generations can continue to enjoy the experience.
+It's a good reminder of the importance of preserving our culture and traditions so that future generations can continue to enjoy the experience.

 5. Caring for the environment

-6. Respect and care for people and environment
+6. Respect and care for people and the environment

 7. Innovating with scarce resources